manticoresoftware/manticoresearch/manual/Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md

 docstore_block_size = 32k
 ```

 Size of the block of documents used by document storage.
 Optional, default is 16kb.
-When stored_fields or stored_only_fields are specified, original document text is stored inside the index.
+When stored_fields or stored_only_fields are specified, original document text is stored inside the table.
 To use less disk space, documents are compressed.
 To get more efficient disk access and better compression ratios on small documents, documents are concatenated into blocks.
 When indexing, documents are collected until their total size reaches the threshold.
 After that, this block of documents is compressed.
 This option can be used to get better compression ratio (by increasing block size) or to get faster access to document text (by decreasing block size).

 Value: size, default **16k**.